emmywritescode/Datakliq-ATM-Performance-and-Maintenance-Dashboard/README.md

 Additionally, missing values in the ATM maintenance table were replaced with either the Mean or Mode value as appropriate.

 Here's the complete [SQL query](https://github.com/emmywritescode/SQL-Queries/blob/main/DATAKLIQ%20ATM%20Performance%20Optimization.sql) used for the data transformation process.

+Lastly, a column 'Age Category' was created to group customers into either of 'Teenager', 'Young Adult', 'Adult', or  'Senior' according to their ages.
 ## Data modeling
 The model is a star schema.
 Overall, there are 7 dimension tables and 1 fact table (transactions) as seen below.
 For adequate analysis, a bridge table (ATM Id) containing unique ATM ids was created to build a relationship between the transactions table and the ATM maintenance table.
 ![](model.png)
 ## Analysis and Visualization
 Two report pages were prepared to show the ATM usage patterns separately from the ATM maintenance metrics.
 On the former, analysis revealed the following:
-- A total of 6.52 million transactions was carried out by 8,828 customers in all five states over the entire period.
+- A total of 6.52 million transactions were carried out by 8,828 customers in all five states over the entire period.
-- At 462K, most transactions occurred around 17:00:00 or 5:00 pm.
+- At 462K, most transactions occurred around 17:00:00 (5:00 pm) and Thursdays had the highest transaction of any day of the week at 938K.
 - The 'Lekki ATM' was the most frequented by customers accounting for over 190K transactions.
 - More transactions occurred during Q1 and Q2 compared to Q3 and Q4.
 ![](usage.jpg)